Kiln Building like a girl.

 Then the existing slab had to be extended to accommodate a longer footprint.
 The firebox extends from the front such that the main kiln pad from the previous kiln is repurposed as the stepped-up base for the kiln chamber.

-Throughout the process, my husband, Mark Saxe, has contributed invaluable expertise gained from his decades-long career as a stone mason, and I have been referring at critical junctures to several of his books as well as to The Kiln Book by Fred Olsen.
+Throughout the process, my husband, Mark Saxe, has contributed invaluable expertise gained from his decades-long career as a stone mason, and I have been referring at critical junctures to several books from his library as well as to The Kiln Book by Fred Olsen.
 Borrowing Mark’s tools - trowels and mason’s blocks, etc., and his equipment - brick saw, grinders, metal cutting saws, etc., consulting with him at critical junctures, smoothed the way.
 For me, thinking through each step has been just as important as the actual bricklaying.

 My teacher in Japan, Yutaka Ohashi, gave me crucial advice and sent images of his recently reconfigured kiln, with which my design shares a basic profile (firebox, kiln chamber, collection box, chimney), and he has continued to encourage me, as is his way.